CSC207-2022F-UofT/course-project-group-134/README.md

 2. Comments added in code whenever deemed necessary.
 3. We greatly increased the utilization of GitHub features ("Issues" used more frequently, created a template for pull requests, updated this README file, made more comments to code while reviewing).
-4. Increased adherence to SOLID by keeping reference types as abstract as possible (see above for detailed info).
+4. Increased adherence to SOLID by keeping reference types as abstract as possible.
+For example changing instances of ArrayList to List and changing instances of HashMap to Map.

 ## Testing Information
 Please note that after Milestone 4, we moved all the files of the form "(use_case)Main" (eg: GetMenusMain) to a new package